thevinter/thevinter.github.io/_posts/2019-01-04-the-town-of-vallaki.md

 Fiona is a Vallaki's noble.
 She is loyal to Strahd and seeks to supplant Baron Vallakovich as the town burgomaster.
 She is mostly evil but smart and she will try to use the party if she sees they can be an advantage to her plan.
 She tried to marry her daughter Stella to Victor, but she drove her mad, probably using magic.

-Fiona started a cult in Vallaki and she plans to use that cult to seize the town by force.
+Fiona started a *cult* in Vallaki and she plans to use that cult to seize the town by force.
 She also sleeps with the corpse of her husband she keeps intact with the help of magic.

-Lady Wachter will invite the party to dinner and will openly tell them about her plan, leaving out some of the details like the cult.
+Lady Wachter will *invite the party* for lunch and will openly tell them about her plan, purposefully leaving out some of the details (like the cult).

 ### Henrik van der Voort

 Henrik is the town's carpenter and he makes coffins for a living.
 He is lonely and doesn't like visitors.
-His shop is currently the home of some vampire spawns that are part of the "Feast Of St. Andral" event.
+His shop is currently the home of some **vampire spawns** that are part of the *"Feast Of St. Andral"* event.

 ### Gadof Blinsky